flamma7/csci5673_emarket/README.md

 My design splits the server side into 4 processes, following the design from class.
 The ports used were 1131x for x = {1,2,3,4}.

+## Assumptions
+The assumptions I made in my design were
+1. Communication messages between processes of 2048 bytes max.
+2. The user does not input extremely long character sequences for keywords
+3. Usernames and passwords are limited to 12 characters (arbitray, not a python issue)
+4. Port numbers are known beforehand and hardcoded

 ### Currently Functional (All off Assignment One and more)
 Functionality is tested in tests/functionality/client_seller.py and tests/functionality/client_buyer.py scripts.
 These were recorded using the steps in Running/Performance.
 All of the below operations are operational.
 #### Seller's Interface